superdump/hlss/README.md

 * Pixie dust

 The workflow is as follows:
-* Run script providing the path to the media file desired to be served
-* Connect to HTTP server (currently http://localhost:5000/ for testing) to get the index page with a link to an HLS playlist for the media file
-* Click the link to open the HLS stream in the media player of your choice

-Here comes the fun part...
 * On the first GET request for the HLS playlist, a GStreamer pipeline is created that transcodes (dumbly - no transmuxing) whatever input media file you have to a regular HLS stream.